 What to Look for in an Epic Digital Nomad Destination

 New to the digital nomad game?
-Everyone’s preferences are different, but there are some near-universal factors that most digi workers lust after.
+Everyone’s preferences are different, but as well as some ever green Digital Nomad items, there are some near-universal factors that most digi workers lust after.

 - Good weather – Perhaps growing up in the miserable English drizzle coloured my perceptions, but I like to keep it temperate and dry when I’m plugging away at work.
 Freezing my ass off daily is reserved for glacier trekking in the mighty heights of Pakistan.

 - Strong WiFi – Having a great travel laptop is not the number one requirement for efficient remote work – WiFi is!
 There are workarounds to conquering jungle WiFi – e.g. hotspotting or portable WiFi devices – but regardless, consistent internet connectivity is a must (though your mileage will vary based on your vocation).

 - Great community – Digital connections are important but social connections are crucial.
 Life on the road can be a lonely venture, and everybody needs a hug sometimes.
 A lot of digital nomad hotspots have sprung up as such simply because of the awesome communities of digital nomads that have built up there over time.

 - Cheap prices – A lifestyle in the lap of luxury for a fraction of the price you’d pay to be bored shitless at home?
 Say no more.

 - Good work-life balance – At times, it can be hard to strike the right balance between work and play as digital nomad.
 Base yourself somewhere that works towards that purpose, even if it’s just a part of the world that you find yourself constantly drawn to go hiking in.